hove-io/navitia/readme.rst

 The API can be found at http://api.navitia.io/

-For more information see http://www.navitia.io/ or twitter @navitia or google groups navitia
+For more information see http://www.navitia.io/ or twitter @navitia or google groups navitia or Freenode IRC, channel #navitia

 Organisation
 ============